 Currently, recreational sales are slated to start on January 1, 2018.
 But there are efforts underway within the state legislature to kick start recreational sales early by allowing medical marijuana dispensaries to temporarily sell recreational marijuana.

 The Department of Taxation, which is responsible for regulating Nevada’s recreational cannabis market, is also considering a similar proposal.
-If either are approved, recreational sales could start as early as July 1, 2017.
+If either is approved, recreational sales could start as early as July 1, 2017.

 There’s a lot of momentum going in the direction of early sales, especially since lawmakers saw the success that Oregon had with its early sales program, so don’t be surprised if Nevada takes the plunge a little bit early.